Raising a global Awareness of the major Issues related to

-“Whatever one man can imagine, other men will be able to achieve” Jules Verne
+“Whatever one man can imagine, other men will be able to achieve it” Jules Verne

-The Foundation encourages boldness and innovation in architectural undertakings as well as artistic creation relating to the Sea and Space in order to detect and bring out the new Leonardo da Vinci, Jules Verne, Gustave Eiffel, Frank Lloyd Wright, Le Corbusier, Klein… of the 21st Century.
+The Foundation encourages boldness and innovation in architectural undertakings as well as artistic creation related to Sea and Space in order to bring out the next Leonardo da Vinci, Jules Verne, Gustave Eiffel, Frank Lloyd Wright, Le Corbusier, Klein… of the 21st Century.

 It relies on its International Architecture and Art Competitions to raise enterpreneurship, to arouse awareness and

-foster action by everyone towards a new relationship between humans and their environment.
+foster action of everyone towards a new relationship between humans and their natural environment.

 innovative artistic expression.